Spyobird/blog/content/posts/marks.md

 Q_{2,s}(P_s)=a_2-b_2P_s\\Q_{2,\ell}(P_\ell)=a_2-b_2P_\ell
 $$

 The choice of which bottle each consumer purchases depends on the prices $P_s$ and $P_\ell$.
-Consumer 1 will prefer small bottles if $P_s-c_{\text{conv}}<P_\ell$ and vice versa.
-Consumer 2 looks solely at price, preferring small bottles if $P_s< P_\ell$ and vice versa.
+Consumer 1 will prefer small bottles if $P_s-c_{\text{conv}}\ltP_\ell$ and vice versa.
+Consumer 2 looks solely at price, preferring small bottles if $P_s\lt P_\ell$ and vice versa.
 The remaining condition we have to ensure is that the demand for consumer 2 is more elastic than consumer 1, representing consumer 2’s higher price sensitivity.
 This can be done through an appropriate choice of constants.

 ### Constructing the full model